 Everyone appreciates a little structure.

 That’s not to say that micromanaging is the way to go, but some clarity and framework are always welcome.
-A lack of organization can be quite scary.
+A lack of organization or an unstructured boss can be quite scary.
 For example, if you’re at your first job straight out of college, you’re used to syllabus deadlines, prompts and specific criteria for homework and exam dates.
 Coming into the workplace can be a little disorienting, especially if your boss likes to look at things at the “macro-level” and is very ad hoc about things.
 Similarly, if you’ve been in the workforce for years and recently changed to a new position where your supervisor is nothing like your past ones, you may also be experiencing stress.
 After all, the human mind does not like uncertainty or lack of structure!